 Over the past several years, the Las Vegas West Side Eruv has enriched Shabbos for so many and has raised the bar of Shabbos observance in our community.
 Beginning with Phase One in 2013 and then expanding to Phase Two in 2015, our Eruv now covers the vast majority of Las Vegas’s west side Jewish Community.
 This year, major construction along the 215 Beltway disrupted Phase One of the Eruv and the Eruv was down for several months.
 Thanks to the efforts of many, we are extremely thankful that the Eruv is now fully operational.

 As with all infrastructure, the Eruv requires constant inspection and upkeep.
 Additionally, as the greater Las Vegas community grows in its halachic observance, our rabbinic advisors have recommended several upgrades to bring our Eruv to a higher standard.
 The total cost for these renovations and upgrades is $25,000.

 Please consider partnering with us to help make our 2020-2021 Eruv renovation a success.

 THE ERUV IS UP!

-We are happy to announce that Section 1 of the Las Vegas West Side Eruv is back up!
-The construction zone on the 215 beltway is still an active and dynamic construction site.
+We are happy to announce that both Section 1 and Section 2 of the Las Vegas West Side Eruv is up!
 Please be sure to check in every week before Shabbos for the Eruv status.